JDuchniewicz/website-hugo/content/about.md

 * Linux and other OS's topics
 * Systems Programming
 * Game Engines
-* Keeb stuff - HHKB2 Workman user here :strong:
+* Keeb stuff - HHKB2 Workman user here :muscle:

 Please feel free to reach out to me, or leave a comment, I am always eager to have a chat or give a helping hand!